 Project Eligibility: Stream restoration projects approved for NRCS-EQIP funding by the U.S. Department of Agriculture are eligible for state financial assistance.
 A single project shall consist of all the landowners and other participants under a project design contract approved by the Natural Resource Conservation Service under the EQIP program along a contiguous stretch of stream.
-Eligible stream practices for DWR funding consideration are those listed in the most recent version of the EQIP/RCPP Guidelines for Natural Stream Channel Work (See Attachment 1). any practices not listed in Attachment 1, except for exclusion fencing, shall be considered non-eligible purposes.
+Eligible stream practices for DWR funding consideration are those listed in the most recent version of the EQIP/RCPP Guidelines for Natural Stream Channel Work (See Attachment 1).
+Any practices not listed in Attachment 1, except for exclusion fencing, shall be considered non-eligible purposes.

 Exclusion fencing (NRCS Practice 382) may be considered an eligible stream practice for the ecological benefits it provides to stream and riparian areas when appropriately implemented.
 In addition to the requirements outlined in NRCS Conservation Practice Standard 382, the following requirements shall all apply in order for this practice to be considered eligible for DWR funding: fencing must be located within the riparian area but no closer than 10 feet from the top of streambank; grazing and mowing between the fence and top of streambank is not allowed.
 Observed/documented evidence of riparian area access or encroachment by livestock or machinery shall be remediated within 30 days of observance.
 A minimum 10-year maintenance period is also required.
-In the event of noncompliance with these requirements (including NRCS Practice Standard 382) the grantee shall be required to reimburse DEQ for a portion of, or the entire amount of grant funds expended for fencing based on the final approved NRCS-CPA-1245 forms and submitted invoices.
+In the event of noncompliance with these requirements (including NRCS Practice Standard 382) the Co-Grantee shall be required to reimburse DEQ for a portion of, or the entire amount of grant funds expended for fencing based on the final approved NRCS-CPA-1245 forms and submitted invoices.

-Other non-eligible purposes include projects directly associated with meeting an existing permit requirement (i.e., NPDES Phase I and Phase II Stormwater), generating nutrient credits, environmental regulatory enforcement actions and small watershed projects of the NRCS (reviewed by the N.C.
+Other non-eligible purposes include projects directly associated with meeting an existing environmental permit requirement (i.e., NPDES Phase I and Phase II Stormwater) or regulatory enforcement action, generating nutrient credits and small watershed projects of the NRCS (reviewed by the N.C.
 Soil and Water Conservation Commission).
 Compensatory mitigation projects and the generation of compensatory mitigation credits for impacts to aquatic resources per the Federal Mitigation Rule (33 CFR Part 332) are non-eligible purposes.
 However, compensatory mitigation projects can be located directly adjacent to an eligible project for the purposes of achieving maximum ecological benefit.
 Session Law 2020-18, Section 12.(a) prohibits Applicants from applying for funding to this grant program if they also receive funding from the North Carolina Land and Water Fund, formerly known as the Clean Water Management Trust Fund.

 Application Deadlines: Applications are received throughout the year for two standard grant application cycles.
-The current Spring 2022 application cycle ends at the close of business on June 30.
-The next Fall 2022 application cycle begins July 1 and ends at the close of business on December 31, 2022.
+The current Fall 2023 application cycle ends on December 31, 2023.
+The next Spring 2024 application cycle begins January 1 and ends on June 30,2024.
 Any application submittals that are not received or are not complete by these dates may not be eligible for review and funding for this application review cycle.